Knowledge Management Explained

-Knowledge management is normally defined as the process of creating, using, sharing, and managing the information in an organization.
-Knowledge management is also a set of practices to maximize the business value of an organization’s knowledge by gathering, maintaining, and delivering it at critical points in business processes.
+Knowledge management is the process of capturing, creating, sharing, using, optimizing, and managing information, insights, and knowhow in an organization.
+It is also a set of practices to maximize the business value of an organization’s knowledge by delivering it proactively or on demand at critical points in business processes.

 Explicit knowledge is knowledge that can be readily articulated, codified, stored, and accessed.
 What you find in your enterprise knowledge base is mostly explicit knowledge.
 It can be a knowledge article, PDF, blogpost, video, user’s guide.
 Expertise that your contact center agents, authors, and leaders capture in the knowledge management system, or user posts harnessed from social media and communities are examples of explicit knowledge.

 Tacit or Implicit

 Some people make a distinction between tacit knowledge and implicit knowledge while others consider them to be the same.
 Tacit knowledge is the opposite of explicit knowledge.
 It is a kind of knowledge that is difficult to express to others by writing or using words.
 (Schmidt and Hunter, 1993).
 It is not tangible or codified or immediately shareable in words or documents.
 Tacit or implicit knowledge is normally associated with individual experiences and is difficult to transfer except maybe through observation and association.
 Knowing when the dough is perfectly kneaded is tacit know-how.
 Being able to tell what a customer needs to feel better in a customer service scenario can also be an example of tacit or implicit knowledge.

 This includes simple information such as a customer’s account balance, a retail store’s hours of operation, or the status of an order.

 This includes “how to” information on procedures, i.e., how to do something.
 Examples include how to set up autopay, how to return merchandise, etc.